Bundaberg East - Kalkie

 What is the weighted average housing cost based on tenure mix in the Bundaberg East - Kalkie SA2?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $846.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $846.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,324/month, and renters paying $1,256/month.

 How affordable is housing in the Bundaberg East - Kalkie SA2 relative to local incomes?